myfirebase/docs/README.md

 `$ mkdocs serve`

-Feel free to submit an issue or pull request.
+Feel free to submit any issue or pull request.